What are CEREC Crowns?

 Our dental staff has found that patients have been unable to provide negative feedback about their new CEREC Crowns.
-Dr. Jenny Apekian and Dr. Christina Skelton use an in-house computer-aided design system to start the process.
+Dr. Jenny Apekian, Dr. Gina Crippen and Dr. Sarah Mathai use an in-house computer-aided design system to start the process.
 The computer-aided design system allows for our dental team to generate an exact measurement of our patients’ mouths and where they’ll place the Crowns.
-Once the design of the CEREC Crown has been created, they then mill (create) the ceramic material with precision – it’s quick and extremely accurate.
+Once they complete the CEREC Crown’s design, they then mill (create) the ceramic material with precision – it’s quick and highly accurate.

-The entire process only takes around 2 hours from start to finish, which is one of the greatest benefits of the service provided.
-This eliminates the grueling process of requiring our patients to schedule multiple appointments for different phases the traditional dental crown requires of them.
+The entire process only takes around 2 hours from start to finish, which is one of the greatest benefits of the service, eliminating the grueling process that required our patients to schedule multiple appointments for different phases seen with traditional dental crown procedures.
 We care about your time and want to make the most of it!

 Are you wondering, “are CEREC Crowns right for me?”
-Our dental team at Midtown Dental will typically gauge whether or not our patients are candidates based on whether or not they’re recommend for a regular crown.
-To learn more about this new technology, and to see if it’s something you’re interested in pursuing, read more about CEREC One-Visit Crowns.
+Our dental team at Midtown Dental will typically gauge whether or not our patients are candidates based on whether or not our dental team recommends them for a traditional crown.

 Pros & Cons of Traditional Dental Crowns

 It wouldn’t be fair to give traditional crowns a bad name in the light of new groundbreaking technology capable of creating CEREC Crowns for our patients.
-For years, they’ve served as one of most reliable methods to help people achieve the smile they’ve wanted their whole life.
-All in all, regular crowns have contributed a great deal of value in helping dental experts progress towards new discoveries using state-of-the-art technology.
+For years, they’ve served as one of the most reliable methods to help people achieve the smile they’ve wanted their whole lives.
+All in all, regular crowns have contributed a great deal of value in assisting dental experts in progressing towards new discoveries using state-of-the-art technology.

-Like their new and improved counterpart, regular old-fashioned dental crowns require a post foundation that’s embedded into the bone of the jaw.
-Made of a combination of porcelain, gold, or silver that’s fused to metal, regular crown provided a strong substitute to replace a natural tooth.
+Like their new and improved counterpart, regular old-fashioned dental crowns require a post foundation embedded into the jaw’s bone.
+A traditional crown, made of a combination of porcelain, gold, or silver fused to metal, provides a strong substitute to replace a natural tooth.
 The pros of regular dental crowns are that they’re:

 - Created with sturdy material to create a strong foundation.